Installation Guidelines for Pro-install Partners

 2. In addition to electrical insulation tape and/or heat shrink, installers should stagger electrical connectors and soldered joints to prevent unintended continuity between wires that will result in a short circuit.

 3. Place a cable tie around the OEM OBD-II and the Motive OBD-II connecting to it.
-For heavy trucks, wrap a piece of electric tape around the 6/9-pin connectors and tie a wrap around it.
+For heavy trucks, do the same for RP-1226 connectors.
+For 6/9-pin connectors, wrap a piece of electric tape around the connectors and add a tie a wrap around them end-to-end.

 Prohibited and unapproved connectors and methods